RobelsiTejada/ticTacToe/README.md

 4th cycle - Cleaning up code and final front end enhancements

 Unsolved Items:
--API connectivity is not functional
--Authemtication not defined
+-API connectivity is not fully functional -Authemtication not defined
--Game tie is not declared
 -When game is over empty boxes are still clickable -Win count has not been instantiated

+Future features:
+-Game AI (ability to play against AI or another player(locally or remotely))